dipeshdulal/twitter-cognito-auth-poc/README.md

 This adds some way to transform the input data from cognito and proxy request to twitter.

 JWKS endpoints are not called by cognito when using PKCS method of authentication.
-Looks like any random values can be added in the cognito endpoint configuration.
+Looks like any random values can be added in the cognito endpoint configuration as they are used.

 #### Running